Unit C – Story Fables

 Lesson One : Word Combinations

-Select and combine prefixes, suffixes and word roots to make collections of words from the same spelling family
+Explore how to select and combine different sets of prefixes, suffixes and word roots to make collections of words from the same spelling family to use when describing characters from a fable

 Lesson Two : Character Lists

-Select and compile lists of words used in fables to describe the appearance and behaviour of different story characters
+Practise selecting and compiling lists of matching words that can be used in fables to describe the appearance and behaviour of different story characters

 Lesson Three : Story Dialogue